SelfCareMap

 5. Encourages Mindfulness and Mental Calm

-Stretching before bed isn’t just physical—it’s a mental reset.
+Stretching before bed isn’t just physical, it is a mental reset.
 Focusing on your breath and the sensations in your body creates a meditative pause between the chaos of the day and the peace of sleep.
-This mindfulness practice can reduce racing thoughts, ease anxiety, and help you transition into sleep with a calmer mind.
+This is a form of somatic experiencing, where you move your attention from your racing thoughts and into your physical self.

 6. No Equipment Needed—Just You and Your Bedroom